API Documentation

 Default Sections

 Great Docs creates sections automatically based on what it discovers.
-Only non-empty sections appear:
+Only non-empty sections appear, so if your package has no enumerations or protocols, those sections are simply omitted.
+Here is the full set of possible sections:

 | Section | Description |